-Additional functions of RSOE consists of Risk, Strategy, Planning and Administration; Risk Protection Services; Risk Operations and Development; and Community Outreach..
+Additional functions of RSOE consists of Risk, Strategy, Planning and Administration; Risk Operations and Development; Risk Protection Services; and Community Outreach.

 Risk, Strategy, Planning and Administration is dedicated to the continuous improvement of the department through the implementation of excellence initiatives, staff development and training.
 Projects overseen by this office may range from departmental process studies to organizational efficiencies.
-The team reviews programs and conducts research on key areas related to strategic direction, implementation strategies and results evaluation.
-Risk Operations and Development consists of Training and Weapons Qualification team, the Talent Management team, the UT Police Risk Operations Center (ROC), and Uniformed Security Operations.
+The team researches key areas related to strategic direction and implementation strategies, as well as revoews programs and evaluates results.

+Risk Operations and Development consists of the Training and Weapons Qualification team, the Talent Management team, the UT Police Risk Operations Center (ROC), and Uniformed Security Operations.

 The Training and Weapons Qualification team maintains records and compliance reporting of licensee training to the Office of the Director of Police for UT System as well as the Texas Commission for Law Enforcement.
 This team ensures UT Police personnel are prepared and trained to meet the agency needs of the future.

 It ensures that officers complete required training programs, selects instructors for those programs and evaluates the training programs.

 The Talent Management team recruits and hires personnel, and provides training to develop new skills and maintain current skills.
 The team is responsible for coordinating interviews, posting job positions, advertising openings, processing new hires and conducting background checks.